Advertiser Disclosure

 If you’re a “yes person,” someone who is always agreeable or a little too helpful to your colleagues, career coach Marlene Ditzig Li-Mei wants to remind you that, “Saying ‘Yes’ to everything can affect your ability to handle your core responsibilities, diminish work/life balance, or make you the go-to office dumping ground for all the things other people don’t want to do.”

-Your time and effort is just as valuable as the next person, so before saying “Yes” to something outside of your direct role, she recommended asking yourself, “How does this task align with my career goals?”
+Your time and effort are just as valuable as the next person, so before saying “Yes” to something outside of your direct role, she recommended asking yourself, “How does this task align with my career goals?”

 Skip: Neglecting Personal Relationships